-Our animals are treated holistically by an experienced Herbalist with appropriate alternative natural solutions to any issues that may arise.
+Our animals are treated holistically by an experienced Herbalist with appropriate alternative natural solutions.
 As such, our animals have uncompromised immune function and are less prone to illness.
 We view conventional medications as harmful rather than helpful in most all scenarios, as it is a slippery slope once you start using immune system destroying chemical cocktails to attempt to mimic what nature does best.
-Conversely, supporting their whole body health with herbs allows them to mount appropriate, innate immune response to ward off and recover rapidly from illness.
-By using plant medicine cultivated or foraged locally, or practices are both holistic and sustainable.
+Conversely, supporting their whole body health with herbs allows them to mount an appropriate immune response to ward off and recover rapidly from illness.
+By using plant medicine cultivated or foraged locally, our practices are both holistic and sustainable.

 Importance of Registration

 Rest assured that the Kunekune you long for is 100%, DNA tested, purebred when purchasing registered breeding stock from Higher Ground.
 This means there are no other breed influences that may detract from the highly sought after qualities of the Kunekune, such as temperament, grazing ability, tendency not to root or roam, and over all quality.

 A heritage breed from New Zealand once near extinction, Kunekues are now growing in number and gaining popularity among small farms, in sustainable farming systems, in permaculture designs, etc.